 Hip Bone-Related Recovery: Most hip bone related injuries can be treated with cold/hot compresses (to reduce inflammation/pain) and rest from running, however, some are more severe and crutches or even surgery may be necessary.
 Consult your physician.

 As stated earlier, labrum tears may require surgery.
-These injuries typically occur because of an error in training (doing too much too fast).
+These injuries typically occur because of an error in training (doing too much too soon).

 2) HIP LIGAMENTS & TENDONS

 The stability of the hip owes greatly to the presence of its LIGAMENTS, which shape and stabilize the hip by limiting hyperextension and attach the pelvis to the femur.

 Why it hurts: Ligament strains or ruptures occur if the joint is twisted or overstretched.

 Where it hurts: Usually a “snapping” or “cracking” occurs when a ligament ruptures, which is followed by bruising, swelling and pain.
 Movement of the hip will usually be limited due to pain.